2001-Tue Dec 06 11:02:57 EST 2016

 Hookworms use their sharp teeth to attach to the lining of the small intestine, where they live off your dog’s blood.
 Severe infections in puppies can lead to anemia (an inadequate number of red blood cells), typified by pale, whitish gums, and even death.
 Other dogs may cough, have diarrhea, bloody or black stools — or have no obvious signs at all.

-hookworms when they nurse an infected mother.
+Puppies can get hookworms when they nurse an infected mother.
 But how does your adult dog become infected?
-If a dog with
+If a

 visits the dog park (or any other public place -- or even your own yard), eggs can be passed in his feces, contaminating the grounds.
 There, the eggs hatch into larvae, which can penetrate your dog’s skin or be ingested.
 Your dog can also get hookworms from eating infected prey or cockroaches.